rvskmikkilineni/test-automation-phptravels/README.md

 		features ={"src/test/resources/features/homePage.feature"} [or]
 		features ={"src/test/resources/features/loginPage.feature"} [or]
 		features ={"src/test/resources/features/userRegistration.feature"}
-5. All the scenarios inside each feature file has a tag (@healthcheck), this is to execute specific tests with tag name as @heathcheck
+5. All the scenarios inside each feature file has a tag (@healthcheck), this is to execute specific tests with tag name as @healthcheck
-6. If needed to execute any specific test add any unique tag (Ex: @healthcheck1) for that partuclar scenario in feature file and mention the same in runner file as below.
+6. If needed to execute any specific test, add any unique tag (Ex: @healthcheck1) for that scenario in feature file and mention the same in runner file as below.
 This time only the scripts with tag name as @healthcheck1 will get executed. tags = {"@healthcheck1"}
 7. By default the script runs on chrome browser, if needed to change the browser, place the respective driver.exe file under drivers folder and update below code in runner file.
 		System.setProperty("browser", System.getProperty("browser", "chrome"));